soumyak-panigrahi/React-Notes/Notes/7_Effects.md

 So, the code work as, on each onChange event userName and Password is changed.
 So, each time useEffect will be called now we are setting a time out of `1 sec`.
-Now, suppose the user changes the states within this `time lag`, then useEffect will be triggered, but before the `callbackFn` is called, the `CleanUp` is triggered and it clear the timeout by using `clearTimeout`, so validating is untriggered. but now when the `callbackfn` is called it will set a new time out.
+Now, suppose the user changes the states within this `time lag`, then useEffect will be triggered, but before the `callbackFn` is called, the `CleanUp` is triggered and it clear the timeout by using `clearTimeout`, so validating is untriggered. but now when the `callbackfn` is called it will set a new `time out`.
 And the above cycle continous, until the user gives a `time lag` of ` 1 sec`.

+Note: if your wondering how ID can be used in the `CleanUp` function, read about [Closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).